 Matthew Garrett, PhD, associate professor of music education and coordinator of undergraduate studies in music education, joined the faculty at Case Western Reserve University in 2009.
 Garrett has been involved with UCITE programming since 2016, having served as faculty facilitator for the Learning Fellows program, and as interim director of the center.
-As the recently appointed director of UCITE, Garrett will continue to draw upon his background in education and learning pedagogy with more than 20 years of classroom teaching experience to help faculty members and students explore the art and science of teaching.
+As director, Garrett continues to draw upon his background in education and learning pedagogy with more than 20 years of classroom teaching experience to help faculty members and students explore the art and science of teaching.

 Garrett's research interests include LGBTQ issues in music education and the development and utilization of critical thinking skills in music classrooms.
-His scholarship has been published in national and international music education journals.
-Garrett has been interviewed regarding his work on developing critical thinking skills for articles in the national music education journal Teaching Music.
+Oxford University Press will publish his most recent work, Honoring Trans and Gender-Expansive Students in Music Education–with co-author Joshua Palkki–in August 2021.
+Garrett's scholarship has also been published in national and international music education journals.
+He has been interviewed regarding his work on developing critical thinking skills for articles in the national music education journal Teaching Music.
 His strategies for incorporating critical thinking strategies in choral music rehearsal environments were published as part of a hybrid print/online music text series from Hal Leonard and McGraw Hill Education, Voices in Concert.